Going back almost 100 years

 The movement continues to grow

-In 2019, Edmonton Rosenthal became the 158th community league in Edmonton, and with support from the EFCL, Laurel and Big Lake will soon be joining the community league family.
+In 2019, Edmonton Rosenthal and Chappelle became the 158th and 159th Community Leagues in Edmonton, respectively.
 Community leagues are incredible; they define what grass-roots government truly is and how this type of ground-level leadership can positively affect the growth of a neighbourhood and the growth of a city.

 Our city's community leagues continue to live up to the mandate that was set down by the original nine of building better, stronger communities through inclusion, social action, by-partisanship, recreational and cultural development, and by providing the united voice of their community in the development of their neighbourhoods.